Nov 7, 2018 11: 50 pm

 Given the shorter doubling times that prevail in modern Homo sapiens (at least until the annual rate of population increases was further raised by improved sanitation, medical care, antibiotics, vaccines, and so on) it really did not take repeated “waves of migration” out of Africa to populate the world.

 A little squirt across the Red Sea, mission accomplished.
-Nor did the ancestral roll call of anatomically modern people have been lengthy even in Africa.
+Nor did the ancestral population of anatomically modern people need have been large even in Africa.
 It was obviously a longer roll call – the population remaining in Africa was likely at least ten times larger: most genetic variation was left behind.
 But we can easily derive various calculations, from a starting population as small as 20,000 or 30,000, and fill up all of Africa remarkably quickly, and test the plausibility of how modern humans enveloped and absorbed, both genetically and culturally, most of the “archaic” populations they encountered in the process.

 All in all, I think what was “special” about the generalist hunter-gatherers with modern anatomy was indeed, a new ecological niche.
 But it was not because we became a new kind of biological animal, it was because we doubled down on what humans were, and still are, really good at: cultural adaptation.
 Cultural behaviour is, of course, in a complex feedback with our genome, since it can alter the selection pressure operating on specific tissue systems.
 A well documented example is use of milk from domesticated cattle and goats, which led to the fixation of variants permitting adults to digest milk sugar.
 The shift to distance hunting in the middle Pleistocene, possibly began as a way of reducing “predator fear” in game confined to small refugia, but it also shifted selection pressures away from anatomical robustness in favour of a leaner, and more metabolically efficient, model.